Micduhh/Senior-Project-Childcare-Application/README.md

 # Senior-Project-Childcare-Application

 # Contributing to the Project
-Please see the Contributing.md file for information on how to contribute.
+Please click [here](Contributing.md) to see how to contribute to the project.
 READ IT BEFORE YOU CONTRIBUTE!!!!!!